bekk/bekk-christmas/post/ux/8-biases-that-affects-your-user-experience.md

 ![Measuring impact is diifcult](/assets/measure.png)

 **Return of investment**\
 The business case of delight is challenging.
-When digitizing manual work, you can often predict a reduction in manual labor — the new self-service or feature will reduce wages or make customer handling more effective.
+When digitizing manual work, you can often predict a reduction in manual labor — the new self-service or feature can reduce the number of customer service workers needed per customer.
 But the challenges mentioned above makes any prediction of the return of investment difficult.
 To win over your ROI-people, you can show them the effects of optimization.
 Adding delight to an existing service or feature can radically change conversion rates or engagement.
 It can be the little push of motivation users need to interact with your product.

 ![ROI](/assets/roi.png)

 <br/>